jimdigriz/portier-nginx/README.md

 nginx [Portier](https://portier.github.io/) Authentication.

-Handles all the Portier client side work inside `nginx` and the result is an `Remote-User` HTTP header returned to the application being served for use as an external authenticator.
+Handles all the Portier Relying Party (aka client side) work inside `nginx` and the result is an `Remote-User` HTTP header returned to the application being served for use as an external authenticator.

 Project was sponsored by [NetworkRADIUS](https://networkradius.com/).